osu-uwrt/riptide_setup/imu_3dm_gx4/README.md

 * `imu_rate`: IMU rate to use, in Hz.
 Default is 100.
 * `verbose`: If true, packet reads and mismatched checksums will be logged.

+The following options allow the user to change the IMU's internal infinite impulse response (IIR) low pass filter (LPF) bandwidths on each of the IMU's sensors.
+A value of `-1` will disable the internal IIR LPF.
+* `mag_LPF_Bandwidth` (Default is `15`): LPF bandwidth for the magnetometer
+* `accel_LPF_Bandwidth` (Default is `50`): LPF bandwidth for the accelerometer
+* `gyro_LPF_Bandwidth` (Default is `50`): LPF bandwidth for the gyroscope

+The following option is for setting the IMU to load a pre-defined set of Hard and Soft Iron coefficients:
+* `enable_iron_offset` (Default is `false`); Indicates if IMU should load pre-defined coefficients from a YAML file.
+PROVIDE DATA FORMAT

+The sensor-to-vehicle transformation feature is always active (with default values of `0 deg.`).
+In case when the sensor frame does not align with that of the vehicle body-frame, then the user may specify the transformation (via Euler Angles in the order of yaw, pitch, and roll) from the sensor TO the body-frame.
+The user simply needs to define the following three data fields in a YAML file called `sensor_to_vehicle_tf.yaml`
+* `roll`
+* `pitch`
+* `yaw`

-The following options are present for leveraging the IMU's onboard estimation filter:
+The following options are for high-level usage of the IMU's onboard estimation filter:
 * `filter_rate` (Default is `100`): Filter rate to use, in Hz.
-* `enable_mag_update` (Default is `true`): If true, the IMU will use the magnetometer to correct the heading angle estimate.
-Default is `true`.
+* `enable_mag_update` (Default is `true`): Indicates if the IMU should use its internal magnetometer to correct the heading angle estimate.
+The updated heading has a separate data field within the `/imu/FilterOutput` message called `heading_update`.
-* `enable_accel_update` (Default is `true`): If true, the IMU will use the accelerometer to correct the roll/pitch angle estimates.
+* `enable_accel_update` (Default is `true`): Indicates if the IMU will use the accelerometer to correct the roll/pitch angle estimates.
+Corrections do NOT get stored to separate fields within the `/imu/FilterOutput` message, they affect the actual values themselves.

 The following options are required for the heading update feature:
 * `name` (Default is `imu_front`): Common name for the IMU
 * `city` (Default is `columbus`): City in which reference location resides
 * `location` (Default is `CAR`): Actual reference location.
 Other examples: `apartment`
 * `heading_update_source` (Default is `magnetometer`): Possible options are: `none`, `external`, or `magnetometer`
   - Note: `magnetometer` indicates the IMU should uses its internal magnetometer.
-This option seems to fail on the 3DM-GX4 model and the heading update calculation has to be done manually for best results.
+  - IMPORTANT: The 3DM-GX4-25 model does NOT perform the heading update well in the presence of EMI.
+Even though setting the filtered magnetometer data (from the IIR LPF) is supposed to be used in the correction step, the heading update still exhibits considerable sinusoidal behavior.
+This driver offers an ALTERNATIVE heading update feature which performs the calculation correctly.
 * `declination_source` (Default is `wmm`): Possible options are: `none`, `wmm`, or `manual`
-  - Note: `wmm` indicates the IMU should use its internal 2005 World Magnetometer Model
+  - Note: `wmm` indicates the IMU should use its internal World Magnetometer Model (the GX4 has the 2005 model preloaded)

 **In order to launch the node** (streaming IMU data at 100Hz), execute: